 Licensing and Permits

 Ottawa requires hosts to obtain an STR license or permit before listing their property on platforms like Airbnb or VRBO.
+An inspection is required as part of the permitting process.

 Enforcement